Wyxdm/AgentTR/README.md

-# CyCTR-PyTorch
+# AgentTR
-This is a PyTorch implementation of ECCV 2022 paper "[Adaptive Agent Transformer for Few-shot Segmentation]
+This is a PyTorch implementation of AA-Former

 # Usage